Why, you might ask, do I need to spend time defining sex?

 My courses take a values-neutral stand on sexual orientation and sexual behavior.
 They are based on the position that there is no inherently right or wrong, or good or bad sexual orientation or behavior pattern with legal, moral, and ethical exceptions.
 For example, my courses do not support any illegal sexual behavior or coercive sex.
 They also do not support sexual behavior that goes against one’s sexual values, morals, and ethics.

-The underlying goal of my courses is to help people behave sexually in ways that are consistent with their personal and relationship sexual values.
+The underlying goal of my Great Sex From the Inside Out Course is to help people behave sexually in ways that are consistent with their personal and relationship sexual values.